PengHuiSun/caffe-SADAL/README.md

 # Similarity-Aware Deep Adversarial Learning for Facial Age Estimation

+## Compatibility
+The code is tested using Caffe under Ubuntu 16.04 with Python 2.7 and Python 3.5.

 ## Main Results
 ### MORPH
 **Table 1.** Comparisons of MAEs with different state-of-the-art approaches on the ***MORPH*** dataset.
 The MAE (in years) is reported for each method.